OpusCapita/react-crudeditor/README.md

       return {
         /*
          * Only Persistent fields from model.fields are allowed.
-         * By default, all Persistent (excluding Auditable) fields from model.fields
+         * By default, all Persistent fields from model.fields
          * are used for building search criteria.
          */
         ?searchableFields: [{